 FBH diode lasers are characterized by small dimensions and great precision as well as by high brilliance and efficiency.
 In spite of its small size a single laser emits up to 30 Watt (cw operation) or even 200 Watt (short-pulse operation): 5,000 and 25,000 times respectively greater power than a laser in a CD player.
 These characteristics along with the extraordinarily high reliability under extreme conditions have earned FBH lasers approval for use in space applications, such as, for example, in atomic clocks for the latest generation of GPS satellites.
 There is a wide field of applications for the brilliant light sources.
 In medical technology they are used in photodynamic cancer therapy.
 During treatment tumor cells are enriched with a medication.
 When light of a precisely defined wavelength hits the cell, it activates the active agent and the afflicted cells are destroyed.
 Applications are also in optical precision spectroscopy, sensor technology, metrology and materials processing (welding, soldering, labeling).

 Since several years, FBH develops hybrid laser modules integrating beam shaping optics, external resonators and oscillator-amplifier combinations.
 Such modules are only as small as matchboxes and may replace large-format laser types the size of a closet, which are used for example in complex large-scale projections (planetariums, flight simulators).
-A completely new approach offers the FBH with its compact picosecond light source with integrated pulse picker.
-The source combines RF technology and electronics with the development of high-power diode lasers – both of which are core competencies at the institute.
-The source is suited for applications such as laser materials processing and biomedical investigations (fluorescence spectroscopy).
+Compact and flexible picosecond laser sources with integrated GaN-based drivers achieve peak values in terms of current and pulse width.
+They can be used, amongst others, in laser material processing or for biomedical examinations (fluorescence spectroscopy).

 FBH’s electronic devices are regularly used in communication technology and power electronics.
 In fields like wireless communications, environmentally-friendly information and communication technologies which additionally reduce operating costs are essential.
 Such Green IT applications strongly require improved amplifiers.
 Microwave power amplifiers do not only make the lion’s share of base station’s energy consumption, but are also a precondition for next-generation mobile communications providing higher bandwidths and new spectrum-efficient modulation techniques.

-Research and development in microwaves and optoelectronics are based on the same technologies.
+The research and development activities are based on materials and process technology activities in FBH’s cleanrooms.
 By means of epitaxy gauzy layers with the desired material properties are developed on wafersvia MOVPE and HVPE techniques.
 Modern, industry-compatible equipment processes these wafers.
 The process line comprises photolithographic methods, wet and dry chemical etching and metalization.
 Finally, technicians separate the chips from the wafer and mount them as optoelectronic or electronic devices.
 Approximately 2,000 chips with microwave circuits fit on a 4“ wafer.
 With laser chips the number can be as high as 10,000 pieces on the disc with a diameter of ten centimeters.
 This enables the production of a large number of items on one wafer and thus reduces manufacturing costs.

 Services include the epitaxy of customized III-V semiconductor layer structures, structuring processes and tailored high-power diode lasers and electronic devices.
 FBH also offers services in design and simulation, mounting and packaging as well as reliability testing.